youliangtan/3D_Slam_tools/README.md

   - As for Ubuntu 18, PCL 1.9 is not available in debian, thus there's a need to compile from source.
   - Download the PCL 1.9 release: [pcl github release](https://github.com/PointCloudLibrary/pcl/releases)
   - To compile pcl from source, please refer to [here](https://blog.csdn.net/WEICHUAN1107/article/details/87688374)
+    - Refer to _2. 自己编译安装PCL 1.9_ and copy paste those command lines
   - Once the compilation is done, edit these few lines in the `CmakeList` in `loam_velodyne`:
     ```cmake
     find_package(PCL 1.9.1 REQUIRED)